tenebris-tech/log2sqs/README.md

 LogFormat "%{X-Forwarded-Proto}i %{Host}i:%{X-Forwarded-Port}i %v:%p %{X-Forwarded-For}i %h %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\" %D \"%m\" \"%U\" \"%q\"" combinedloadbalancer
 ```

+**As of version 0.7.0, the preferred configuration file format is YAML and the default configuration filename is log2sqs.yaml.
+If a filename ending in .conf is specified, it will be parsed using the legacy format for backward compatibility.
+However, this will be deprecated in a future version.**

-**User-defined regex-based parsing formats can be added to the configuration file.**
+**User-defined regex-based parsing formats can be added to the YAML-format configuration file.**

 ### Command Line Arguments